unschooling books and resources spread out on table.

 And just like any good marriage partnership, where two people navigate through their differences to find rhythms and systems that work for both of them (not just one), so do radical unschooling families.

 Are we radical unschoolers?
 I suspect we’re radical to some and not radical enough to others.
+And we do drop a lot of demands because it makes sense to us.

 Ultimately, we just do our best to treat our kids the way we would want to be treated.